williamsjoblom/williamsjoblom.github.io/resume.md

 ##### Hi,

-I am a 24 year old Computer Engineering Master's student based in Stockholm, Sweden.
+I am a 24 year old Computer Engineering Master's student based in Linköping, Sweden.

-My interests range from electronics and embedded software to design and UX with an empasis on programming languages, compilers, interpreters, and embedded software.
+My interests range from electronics and embedded software to design and UX with an empasis on programming languages, compilers, interpreters, and low-level bit flipping.

 **Am I the one you're looking for?** Hit me up!
 *&#119;&#108;&#108;&#109;&#115;&#106;&#098;&#108;&#109; at &#103;&#109;&#097;&#105;&#108;&#046;&#099;&#111;&#109;*